 Only the apps you install from the Google Play store will attempt to auto-update on your Android devices.
 An app downloaded from another source won’t update automatically; you must search for the latest version and download it again.

-Stop auto update on Playstore
+Stop auto-update on Playstore

-Open the Google Play store app on your Android device and navigate to the “Settings” option.
+Open the Google Play Store app on your Android device and navigate to the “Settings” option.
 To access the “Settings” tab on Playstore, click on the short vertical dashes at the top left corner and scroll up.

 Now, click on the “Auto-Update Apps” option.
-You’ll see three options and the default one is typically the second option “Auto-update apps over WiFi only.”
+You’ll see three options, and the default one is typically the second option, “Auto-update apps over Wi-Fi only.”

-Ignore the first two options and tap on the third option “Don’t auto-update apps.”
+Ignore the first two options and tap on the third option, “Don’t auto-update apps.”
 This will now deactivate app auto-updates on Android.

-Selva Ganesh is a Chief Editor of this Blog.
-He is a Computer Engineer, An experienced Android Developer, Professional Blogger & addicted Web Developer.
+Selva Ganesh is the Chief Editor of this Blog.
+He is a Computer Science Engineer, An experienced Android Developer, Professional Blogger with 8+ years in the field.
+He completed courses about Google News Initiative.
 He runs Android Infotech which offers Problem Solving Articles around the globe.